ixmaps/IXmapsClient/README.md

 * Ubuntu 14.04.2 LTS

 The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

+Note: Before installing IXmapsClient, close all terminal windows using the program and delete any previous version.

 1. Extract the contents of the file **IXmapsClient.1.0.6.linux.tar.gz**
 2. Open a Terminal window and go to **IXmapsClient** directory